You may have heard that SEO is essential when you want to increase traffic to your website.

 Unfortunately, SEO doesn’t work that way.

-There are rules and best practices, but the core of SEO is about figuring out what works for your site or client and then changing it when it stops working.
+There are rules and best practices, but SEO’s core is figuring out what works for your site or client and then changing it when it stops working.

 My final advice is this: